hashicorp/terraform-provider-awscc/docs/resources/s3_access_point.md

 ### Optional

-- `policy` (Map of String) The Access Point Policy you want to apply to this access point.
+- `policy` (String) The Access Point Policy you want to apply to this access point.
 - `policy_status` (Attributes) (see [below for nested schema](#nestedatt--policy_status))
 - `public_access_block_configuration` (Attributes) The PublicAccessBlock configuration that you want to apply to this Access Point.
 You can enable the configuration options in any combination.
 For more information about when Amazon S3 considers a bucket or object public, see https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html#access-control-block-public-access-policy-status 'The Meaning of Public' in the Amazon Simple Storage Service Developer Guide. (see [below for nested schema](#nestedatt--public_access_block_configuration))
 - `vpc_configuration` (Attributes) If you include this field, Amazon S3 restricts access to this Access Point to requests from the specified Virtual Private Cloud (VPC). (see [below for nested schema](#nestedatt--vpc_configuration))